Nuclear Architecture in Adipose and Cancer Stem Cells

 We are interested in understanding chromatin features that pattern 3D genome architecture during adipogenesis and breast cancer tumorigenesis.

 The Collas lab 2019 (from left): Aurélie Nathalie Pascale Bellanger, Qiong Fan, Julia-Kristina Madsen-Østerbye, Thomas Germier, Sumithra Maud Taraldsen, Thomas Sæther, Philippe Collas, Coen Campsteijn, Louise Petersen, Tharvesh Moideen Liyakat Ali, Kristin Vekterud, Annemijn Arns, Nolwenn Briand, Anita Løvstad Sørensen, Evdokiia Potolitsyna, Sissel Eikvar, Annaëlle Brunet.

-Our laboratory "CollasLab" is interested in understanding chromatin features that pattern the 3-dimensional architecture and differentiation potential of adipose stem cells.
-To this end we combine cell biological, biochemical, imaging, genomics and computational approaches.
+To this end, we combine cell biological, biochemical, imaging, genomics and computational approaches.

 - Nuclear lamins and lipodystrophic laminopathies